Seetec Justice probation staff receive prestigious Butler Trust awards

 Two employee-owners from Seetec Justice are among a select group of people in the criminal justice system who have received a national award for their work reforming offenders.

-They both received a Butler Trust certificate for their outstanding work and dedication in the criminal justice system as part of the charity’s annual recognition scheme.
+They both received a Butler Trust certificate for their dedication and professionalism in the probation service as part of the charity’s annual recognition scheme.
 Named after former Home Secretary Richard Austen Butler, the announcement of the awards is one of the highlights of the prison and probation industry calendar.

 346 nominations were submitted nationally and only 50 received a certificate, two of which were awarded to Seetec Justice practitioners.